phiwei/tensor_bot/README.md

 ## Twitter
 Setting up the Twitter bot worked more smoothly for me than Telegram.

-First, install the `Twython` package with
+1. Install the `Twython` package with

     $ pip install twython

-Then, follow the steps as described [in this explanation](https://projects.raspberrypi.org/en/projects/getting-started-with-the-twitter-api) to get developer access and to get the required API tokens.
+2. Follow the steps as described [in this explanation](https://projects.raspberrypi.org/en/projects/getting-started-with-the-twitter-api) to get developer access and to get the required API tokens.

-Finally, save the tokens to `auth.py` if you want to run the example attached.
+3. Save the tokens to `auth.py` if you want to run the example attached.
 Adhere to the variable names that are already set.

 ## Telegram
 Telegram was a bit trickier to set up, mainly recovering the `chat_id`.
 I will elaborate on that later.

 First, install `python-telegram-bot` with

     $ pip install python-telegram-bot --upgrade

 Then, you have to message the BotFather [as described here](https://core.telegram.org/bots#6-botfather) to set up a new bot.